Fred Cray: Life, art, accomplishments

 Cray was born in Evanston, Illinois and is a graduate of The Hotchkiss School in Lakeville, Connecticut.
 He earned a B.A. degree from Middlebury College in 1979, attended the Skowhegan School of Painting and Sculpture, and did graduate studies in painting at the Yale School of Art.

 In 2003 he was awarded a Guggenheim Fellowship and shortly thereafter received a Pollock–Krasner award.
 In 2008 he was awarded a Peter S. Reed Foundation grant.

 Cray's "two-minute portraits" are large-scale self-portraits, inquiring into the persistence of the photographic image.
 His series of unique collage prints, "travel diaries", are narrative/impressionist tours of the world and his mind.

-His ongoing Unique Photographs project begun in 2008 has led to over 26,000 one-off photographs being placed around the world for people to find, sometimes furtively and often in the open.
-Some of these placements can be seen on the Instagram feed.
-Several books relating to the Unique Photographs project have been published including Unique Photographs, Changing The Guard, Conversations, and Cray Cray.
-Additional Unique Photographs are made for the book projects and exhibitions.
+Since starting his ongoing Unique Photographs project in 2008, he has scattered more than 26,000 one-of-a-kind photographs across various locations worldwide, often placed discreetly yet sometimes in plain sight for people to discover.
+Many of these placements are documented on the Instagram feed associated with the project.
+Several books have been published in connection with the Unique Photographs project, such as Unique Photographs, Changing The Guard, Conversations, and Cray Cray.
+Furthermore, additional unique photographs are created specifically for these book projects and exhibitions.